cerebral/cerebral/docs/docs/docs/developer_guide/operators.md

 # Operators
 Creating an action for any kind of state change will be tedious.
 That is why Cerebral has **operators**.
 These operators are just functions that return an action for you.
 There is an operator for every kind of state change, but also other operators controlling time and execution paths.
+Also other packages in the Cerebral ecosystem has their own operators.

 ## State changes
 The most common operators you will use changes the state of your application.